Ramy99-dev/advanced-web-training/README.md

     }
 };
 ```
 We need to update the code for the POST request responsible for adding a new todo.
-To do this, we should incorporate the verify middleware just before the function that handles the addition of a new todo.
+To do this, we should incorporate the verify middleware just before the function that handles the addition of a new todo.<br/>
 ```
 // some code